DMaguireKane/Universal-Turing-Machine/README.md

 Universal-Turing-Machine
 ========================

-Universal turing machine emulator run from command line.
+C++ universal turing machine emulator run from command line.
 The user specifies the filepath to a set of turing machine commands to be emulated against an input string.
 At each step of the turing machine the tape is displayed along with the highlighted tape current position.